stapelberg/hugo/content/posts/2019-08-17-linux-package-managers-are-slow.markdown

 case, particularly on live systems or within Docker containers.

 All measurements were taken on an `Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz`
 running Docker 1.13.1 on Linux 4.19, backed by a Samsung 970 Pro NVMe drive boasting many hundreds of MB/s write performance.
+The machine is located in Zürich and connected to the Internet with a 1 Gigabit fiber connection, so the expected top download speed is ≈115 MB/s.

 See [Appendix B](#appendix-b) for details on the measurement method and command outputs.